Dark photon superradiance: Electrodynamics and multimessenger signals: Field configurations

 This is the kinetically mixed extension of the current considered in \cite{Li:2011zh}.
 In App.~\ref{app:resistivitytest}, we further discuss the advantages and limitations of this choice of current, and contrast it with other currents developed in the literature.
 Notice, however, this ansatz is merely a prescription to extend the regime of validity of the force-free paradigm to resistive regions (such as current sheets), which has physical meaning only in the high-conductivity limit, where $B^2>E^2$, $E_iB^i=0$, and $\sigma E_0<\infty$, such that $v_d^i\rightarrow v_{d,\text{ideal}}^i$.
 Hence, while different choices of currents may result in different physics at moderate conductivity, for $\sigma\rightarrow\infty$ all prescripts converge towards the well-defined force-free limit.
 Therefore, we primarily focus on the trend towards this limit.

 \paragraph{Numerical setup:}

 The visible fields $E^i$ and $B^i$ are numerically evolved on a fixed Kerr spacetime in Cartesian Kerr-Schild coordinates.
 The massive vector field solutions on this background spacetime, which enter as source terms in the evolution equations, are constructed numerically (this is discussed in App.~\ref{app:procaconstruction}).
 We restrict our attention to solutions where the superradiant instability has been saturated, which occurs when the cloud oscillation frequency is synchronized with the horizon frequency $\omega_R=\Omega_{\rm BH}$.
 The computational domain extends from the BH horizon to spatial infinity through the use of compactified coordinates, and mesh refinement is used to concentrate resolution in the central region, enabling us to resolve the BH-cloud system sufficiently up to $r=10r_c$.
 The conductivity $\sigma$ is set to be constant in space and time, as is serves merely as a proxy for the local resistivity present in the cloud.
 In light of the lack of a microphysically motivated conductivity, and the success of analogous choices in the case of the pulsar magnetosphere (see e.g., \cite{Li:2011zh}), this choice, while unphysical, is a first step towards a more complete analysis.
+We also note that, any choice of spatially dependent conductivity that varies on a macroscopic length scale likely results in similar qualitative and quantitative behavior of the system.
+This follows provided the system's state is independent of conductivity for sufficiently high values, because resistive features (magnetic reconnection, energy dissipation, etc.) are active on scales below the macroscopic scales of the system.
 Finally, we evolve the system of equations forward in time using a higher-order explicit Runge-Kutta algorithm.
 The limitations of this choice in the context of stiff equations in the large conductivity limit, as well as further details of the numerical methods, are discussed in App.~\ref{app:numericalsetup}.
 We evolve the system, starting from suitably chosen initial data, for a sufficiently long period of time ($\sim 200/\mu$ or longer) such that it relaxes towards an approximate equilibrium, as measured by the Poynting flux at large radii becoming nearly constant.
 Details are given in App.~\ref{app:numericalsetup}.